 - Weekly weight checks are recommended.
 Normal growth lets you know that your baby is continuing to get enough of your milk with the nipple shield.

 You only want to use a nipple shield for as long as it is needed.
-For some moms that will be the whole

 I have talked to moms who felt constant pressure to stop using a nipple shield.
 Moms have told me that they felt like failures using it.
 Some even said they felt like they were cheating by using a nipple shield for breastfeeding.

 Don’t ever feel bad for using a nipple shield if it is helping you have a good breastfeeding experience.

 A lactation consultant will have them.
 They also sell them at Target and Amazon.